revk/ESP32-EPD/README.md

 Note, if the image does not end `.`*something* (and has now `?`) a `.png` is appended.
 This is useful for things like `$WEATHER.current.condition.code` as an image name like `1030.png` for *Mist*.

-SolarEdge data can also be accessed, either siteCurrentPowerFlow or overview depending on `solarflow` setting, e.g. `$SOLAR.siteCurrentPowerFlow.GRID.currentPower`, `$SOLAR.overview.currentPower.power`, etc.

 ### QR

 The content is content of QR code, and size if the overall size (width and height) in pixels.